WebAssembly/spec/document/core/text/values.rst

    \end{array}

 .. note::
-   The value of an identifier character is its the Unicode codepoint denoting it.
+   The value of an identifier character is the Unicode codepoint denoting it.

 .. _text-id-fresh: